2dv611/syllabus/resources/project_assignment.md

   * Yes, there will be some coding and development, One group, many small commits, code always ready for production
 * Automate deployment in different environment maximizing the feedback speed of errors/bugs and the confidence in the code
   * Proper integration tests, notifications when failing and so on
+* Getting the code changes all the way to production
+  * bla

 We will not specify a long list of functional requirement.
 At this level you should be able to think about the problem and identify wanted features by your self.
 By reading the literature and article you will get the understanding of the parts implemented in a good deployment pipeline and how to bring your software and code changes to production in a fast, confident and secure way.